yu-ming-chen/tp/docs/UserGuide.md

 ### 3.1.
 Main page view
 (Contributed by Wen Hao)

 You will be greeted by the main page upon launching NUSave.
-On this page, you will be able to see a list of budgets that are currently stored in NUSave.
+On this page, you can see a list of budgets that are currently stored in NUSave.
 Here is how the main page should look like:

 ![Example of main page view](images/GUILayoutScreenShots/3_1_1_mainPage.png)